briemadu/inc-bidirectional/README.md

-# WARNING#
+# WARNING

-[May 5, 2022] The Edit Overhead metric with delay is being incorrectly computed in the code.
-We will update a correction soon.
+[May 5, 2022] The Edit Overhead metric with delay was being incorrectly computed in the code.
+It has been fixed in the code.
+A revision will come soon, but the conclusions remain unchanged.

 # README #